If you're badass, you smoke.

 In the Wicked Lovely series by Melissa Marr, smoking seems to be a general feature of the Dark court.
 Particular mention goes to Irial, who is simply that awesome, and Niall, who only starts smoking once he Becomes dark king.
 Plus, it helps make their feelings for each other clearer- Irial reached into Niall's jacket to get his cigarettes, conveniently brushing his fingers over the other male's chest whilst doing so.

-.
-In any given meeting he is required to attend, his assigned seat is always directly under a return vent for the air circulation system, so his cigar smoke will make a hasty Air Vent Passageway escape instead of lingering in the room.
+Citizen Admiral Lester Tourville of the Honor Harrington series smokes cigars to accentuate his Military Maverick imagenote As part of an ongoing ploy to avoid the kind of responsibility that gets Admirals shot in the Peoples' Navy.
+In any given meeting he is required to attend, his assigned seat is always directly under a return vent for the air circulation system, so his cigar smoke will make a hasty Air-Vent Passageway escape instead of lingering in the room.

 "Smoking cigarettes is as intimate as we can become with fire without immediate excruciation.
 Every smoker is an embodiment of Prometheus, stealing fire from the gods and bringing it back home.
 We smoke to capture the power of the sun, to pacify Hell, to identify with the primordial spark, to feed on the marrow of the volcano.
 When we smoke, we are performing a version of the fire dance, a ritual as ancient as lightning."

 In Spider Robinson's Stardance, people smoke in space without consequence simply by wearing fans on their wrist to draw away the smoke.